mahm00ud/NomoProject/README.md

 # NomoProject
 This project applies POM(Page Object Model) and Data-Driven design patterns and ExtentReport is used to display a report after each run from testng.xml file.
+Selenium WebDriver java is used along with TestNg as an assertiong Library and ExtentReport for Reporting.

 ## Project Structure:
 **- Page Classes has the following:**